Lexterl33t/wu-htb-buisness-ctf-license-generator/README.md

 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130528206206812301/image.png)
 As we can see, it will just create a Thread.

-The third one is more interesting, it call 3 functions :
+The third one is more interesting, it calls 3 functions :
 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130528855745101915/image.png)
-### NtSetInfromationThread
+### NtSetInformationThread
 ![](https://cdn.discordapp.com/attachments/993795267511996466/1130529225502359602/image.png)
 By reading the doc, we know that, it will collect some information about a thread.
 It will set 0x11 to ThreadInformationClass and it corrsepond to this:
  ```